EloiMt/Best-Of-Option-Pricing/README.md

    - Detailed report of the project, including methodologies, simulations, and results.

 2. **`Best-Of_Pricing_Project.xlsb`**
-   - Excel workbook implementing the simulations and calculations.
+   - Excel workbook and vba code implementing the simulations and calculations.

-3. **`VBA_Code.txt`**
-   - Code for retrieving spot prices, fetching historical data, and running simulations.

 ---
 ## Key Features